-The main drawcards for the beach are the crystal clear water but mostly the sandbar, which links the island of Romblon to a Bang-og Island.
-It is possible to cross the sandbar to the island at low-tide but you must be careful not to get stuck out there when the tide rises and the sandbar becomes submerged.
-At high tide, the sandbar is about waist deep and at low tide, it is obviously full exposed.
+The main drawcards for the beach are the crystal clear water but mostly the sandbar, which links the island of Romblon to Bang-og Island.
+It is possible to cross the sandbar to the island at low tide but you must be careful not to get stuck out there when the tide rises and the sandbar becomes submerged.
+At high tide, the sandbar is about waist deep, and at low tide, it is obviously fully exposed.

-Flying the drone at Bonbon beach was incredibly fun.
+Flying the drone at Bonbon Beach was incredibly fun.
 To see the sandbar from the air was just one of those travel moments you never forget.
 For me the picture defines paradise.
-Crystal clear water and a sandbar leading to a mysterious, uninhabited island.
+Crystal-clear water and a sandbar lead to a mysterious, uninhabited island.
 It doesn’t get much better and is definitely drone heaven.

 View the full blog post here: BONBON BEACH SANDBAR

 Fort San Andres is an imposing lookout over the Poblacion (Main town) of Romblon Island in Romblon Province.
 The 17th-century Spanish Fortress is now a crumbling reminder of the rich history of Romblon.